Nozbe/Michael.team/README.md

 > I've seen dark before, but not like this\\
 > This is cold, this is empty, this is numb

+- Including video with point in time - seconds from start:

+{% include video.html id="m-ugwoEOMvg" start="1425" %}

 ```